mahmud-sajib/ReactJs-Online-Store/README.md

 A few of the things you can do with this app:

-* Mark/Unmark Pictures as Favorite
+* View all Products
+* View Product Detail
-* Add Pictures to Cart
+* Add Product to Cart
-* Delete Pictures from Cart
+* Delete Product from Cart
+* Mark/Unmark Product as Favorite
 * Place an Order

 ## Installation Process